angrobertsh/sadhouse/game/marian_script.md

   "So what did this all mean?"

+  jump pasiphae_author_menu

+label pasiphae_author_menu:

   menu:

-    "It must be a fun and fanciful exercise of the mind":
+    "This must be a fun and fanciful exercise of the mind":

       jump pasiphae_play_fun

-    "It must be the product of a truly disturbed mind":
+    "This must be the product of a truly disturbed mind":

       jump pasiphae_play_mad

+    "This must be something Marian had kept in secret" if pasiphae_author == "Marian":

+      jump pasiphae_play_sympathy

 label pasiphae_play_fun: